Message > URGENT: Full-Time PhD Position in Combinatorial Optimization at University Clermont Auvergne, France

-The PhD candidate will work in the Combinatorial and Continuous Optimization team of LIMOS under the supervision of Dr. Hervé Kerivin.
+The PhD candidate will work in the Combinatorial and Continuous Optimization group of LIMOS under the supervision of Dr. Hervé Kerivin and Dr. Annegret Wagler.
 He/she will also work closely with researchers from IMT-Atlantique where regular meetings will be held.
 The successful applicant is expected to carry out cutting-edge research, deliver presentations at international conferences, and publish in top-tier journals and conference proceedings.
 The PhD scholarship includes a competitive salary and travel support.
 In addition, a teaching assistantship with extra payment may be available.
 Throughout the three years, the PhD candidate will be provided with specialized scientific and career development training offered by the Doctoral School of Engineering Sciences at University Clermont Auvergne.

-Review of applications will begin in early October 2017 and will continue until the position is filled.
-Applications received by October 15, 2017 will be given full consideration.
+Review of applications will continue until the position is filled.
+Applications received by October 31, 2017 will be given full consideration.
 Applications must contain

 - A cover letter,